-Summer Interns at Camp Bighorn get to spend two months leading adventures and speaking into the lives of campers and volunteers.
+Summer Leads at Camp Bighorn get to spend two months leading adventures and speaking into the lives of campers and volunteers.
 This role is highly relational and involves a lot of technical skills.
-Your first responsibility is to build relationships with our volunteer Summer Staff, which includes leading devotions from Scripture, modeling integrity, and finding creative ways to have fun together!
-By helping these young leaders follow Jesus, you create a healthy environment for ministry and play a big part in the spiritual growth of all the campers and guests at Camp Bighorn.
+The first responsibility is to build relationships with our volunteer Summer Staff, which includes leading devotions from Scripture, modeling integrity, and finding creative ways to have fun together!
+By helping these young leaders follow Jesus, Summer Leads create a healthy environment for ministry and play a big part in the spiritual growth of all the campers and guests at Camp Bighorn.

-In recognizing that everyone is gifted uniquely, Summer Interns will have opportunities to rotate through a variety of leadership roles throughout the summer.
-Opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, and more.
+In recognizing that everyone is gifted uniquely, Summer Leads will rotate through a variety of leadership roles.
+Opportunities are based on interests and aptitude, and may include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, and more.

-Training + Eight Weeks of Camp + Staff Retreat
+Training + Eight Weeks of Camp + Post-Summer Staff Retreat

-All interns will arrive on May 31st, with training to begin the following morning.
-Summer Staff arrive on June 4th and Summer Interns will help lead their training.
-Once summer camp comes to a close, there will be a three-day celebratory staff retreat to recognize all your hard work!
+All Leads will arrive on May 28th; training will begin the following morning.
+Summer Staff arrive on June 2nd followed by two weeks of training.
+Once Summer Camps come to a close, there will be a three-day celebratory staff retreat to recognize all the hard work!

-Availability for all of summer is a key component when considering applicants.
-Anyone anticipating an absence is still encouraged to apply, but preference will be given to applicants who are available for the full term.
+Availability for the entire Summer is a key factor when considering applicants.
+Anyone anticipating an absence is still encouraged to apply, but preference will be given to applicants who are available for the full commitment.

-Applicants must be 18 years or older, or have graduated High School, by May 31st, 2023.
-If you are younger than 18, please consider applying to serve as Summer Staff.
+Applicants must be 18 years by May 28th, 2024.
+Applicants younger than 18, please consider applying to serve as Summer Staff.
 We prefer those serving as a Lead have completed at lease one year of college or a gap-year program.

 Applicants are not expected to have all the answers about Jesus.
 They are, however, expected to display confidence in their walk with Jesus and show a faith that is rooted in God’s Word.
 These characteristics are foundational, and it is okay to share how you have matured in your faith journey.
 Applicants should carry a genuine love and passion for God's people, both inside and outside of the Christian faith.

-The mission at Camp Bighorn is to steward environments that are conducive to the work of the Holy Spirit, proclaiming the Gospel of Jesus Christ and developing Kingdom leaders.
-Summer Interns get to create these environments for young leaders, and this is crucial for sharing the hope of Jesus with our guests.
+The mission at Camp Bighorn is to embody the love of Jesus and develop Christ-honoring leaders.
+Summer Leads get to help establish this foundation for younger leaders which is crucial for sharing the hope of Jesus with our guests.
 If you have a desire to invest in a small group of younger Christ-followers, this might be the spot for you.

 While these activities are typical, volunteers may still be accepted even if they cannot perform one or more of these activities.
 For example, someone with good physical health might not be comfortable with heights.
 In this case, they might be accepted and asked to serve in water-based activities instead of setting up rock climbs or working in the aerial adventure park.

-Applicants will also be required to complete a medical release form before arriving for training on June 1st.
+Applicants will also be required to complete a medical release form before arriving for training.

-Ideally, Summer Interns will be returning alumni who already knowing the ins-and-outs of Camp Bighorn.
+Ideally, Summer Leads will be returning alumni who already know the ins-and-outs of Camp Bighorn.
 While prior experience at Camp Bighorn is preferred, it is not required, and individuals with similar leadership experience are strongly encouraged to apply.